MJOLNIRPackage/MJOLNIR/docs/Introduction.rst

     except:
         pass

 This block can in principal also be included for regular python kernels as it will then through an exception and pass.
-If the 'qt' backend is not available, one could try a number of others; For a list run "matplotlib.rcsetup.interactive_bk" after import of matplotlib.
+If the 'qt' back-end is not available, one could try a number of others; For a list run "matplotlib.rcsetup.interactive_bk" after import of matplotlib.

 Software Structure
 ^^^^^^^^^^^^^^^^^^

-The software is devided into individual modules being Instrument, DataSet, and Statistics.
+The software is divided into individual modules being Instrument, DataSet, and Statistics.
 With this division it is intended that each part of the software suit is to be fully independent of the others but may be used together.
-The same goes for the tutorials that are intended to cover all of the methods and workflows a user would come into contact with while using the software.
+The same goes for the tutorials that are intended to cover all of the methods and workflow a user would come into contact with while using the software.

 Installation
 ^^^^^^^^^^^^